VarunBatraIT/BetterRate/README.md

   #movie.rb
   betterrate_rateable "Action", "Story" # "Action and Story are two dimensions"
 ```
-Note that dimensions can't have spaces since it creates functions dynamically, due to sorting, I won't be handle it everywhere.
-Please make sure you do your homework.
+Note that dimensions can't have spaces since it creates functions dynamically, due to sorting, I can't handle it everywhere.
+Please make sure you do your homework :).

 ```ruby
   #user.rb